Seraaron/agora/srd/Specialties.md

 **Each specialty can be _actively used_ once per session to [[KISSing|KISS]] a die, to re-roll, it while performing _any_ relevant dice roll**. _Suggestions are given in the [[Specialties List]] for cases when each might be used_.

-Once a specialty has been actively used, put a checkmark ✓ in the circle next to their name on your [[Character Sheets|character sheet]].
+Once a specialty has been actively used, put a checkmark ✓ in the circle next to their name on your [[Character Resources|character sheet]].
 Then erase all the marks at the end of the session, so they're fresh for next time.

-❓ You can prematurely refresh the use of a specialty _before the end of a session_ by '[[Conditions#Accepting Your Fate|accepting your fate]]' while using a [[Conditions|condition]] to handicap yourself.

 #### Passive Uses